 Because occupations involving physical labor dominate the local economy, Akutan is generally considered to be a blue-collar town.
 86.93% of the Akutan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Akutan is a city of production and manufacturing workers, transportation and shipping workers and construction workers and builders.
 There are especially a lot of people living in Akutan who work in maintenance occupations (3.42%), office and administrative support (2.59%) and farm management occupations (2.12%).

-Telecommuters are a relatively large percentage of the workforce: 11.02% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Akutan telecommute to their jobs.
+Overall, about 11.02% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Akutan’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Akutan’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-One of the nice things about Akutan is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Akutan is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Being a small city, Akutan does not have a public transit system used by locals to get to and from work.